waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **PLANT**: A decorative object that functions as an impassable WALL tile.
 - **HEADBUTT_TREE**: An impassable tree that can be interacted with using the move HEADBUTT.
 - **INCENSE_BURNER**: An impassable decorative object.
+- **To interact with NPCs behind counters** (like Nurses or Clerks), you must face the counter tile directly in front of them, not the NPC tile itself, and then press A.
+- **FENCE (Visual):** The fence-like structure on Route 38 at (30, 11) is functionally an impassable `WALL` tile.
+Confirmed by attempting to move onto it.

 # Current Quest: Journey to Ecruteak City
 - **Objective:** Obtain the Fog Badge from the Ecruteak City Gym Leader.